CEA-MetroCarac/PySSPFM/doc/README.md

 ### VIII.2) Hysteresis clustering (K-Means)

 <p align="justify" width="100%">
 The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/hysteresis_clustering.py">toolbox/hysteresis_clustering</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/hysteresis_clustering.py">gui/hysteresis_clustering</a></code>.
+It facilitates the classification of hysteresis loops associated with each measurement point into clusters.
+This tool can enable phase separation or the distinction of the influences of physically distinct phenomena, such as measurement artifacts.
 </p>

 #### VIII.2.a) Parameters